aktayubrio/futuristic-triceratops-94830/content/pages/posts/trading-is-more-about-psychology-than-finance.md

 The answer is yes, trading is :

-Stay tuned to this page as the upcoming posts and articles will be about the basics of the stock market and how to shift the mindset from an amateur to a pro trader.

 *   Is trading a gamble?

 *   Can I really make money in trading?

 *   X person lost all his money in the matter of weeks/days which took him 3 years to earn at a full-time job is trading that risky?

-*   The stock market is all of the numbers and having a degree in finance will give an edge.The stock market is profitable in the Long term it is very difficult to meet my day-to-day expenses through trading.
+*   The stock market is all of the numbers and having a degree in finance will give an edge.
+The stock market is profitable in the Long term it is very difficult to meet my day-to-day expenses through trading.

 **Do you have similar questions when you plan on making trading a career and most important are the above statements/questions true?**